 “We don’t know what to do but our eyes are on You.”
 (2 Chronicles 20:12)

 No matter how gifted we may be, sooner or later we will hit a wall of crisis where we simply do not know what to do.
-The Scripture above is taken from a historical context when the people of God were overwhelmingly outnumbered and they simply did not know what to do.
+The Scripture from Chronicles is taken from an historical context when the people of God were overwhelmingly outnumbered and they simply did not know what to do.

-James wrote that when we do not know what to do we should ask God for the wisdom we confess we do not have.
-(James 1:5) He promises us that God will not hold back but will dump a truckload of wisdom on us.
+James later wrote that when we do not know what to do we should ask God for the wisdom we confess we do not have (James 1:5).
+He promises us that God will not hold back but dump a truckload of wisdom on us.

 Years ago I received a telephone call from my youngest daughter when she was a first year student at the University of Virginia.
 With many tears she informed me that she had fallen down a flight of stairs and was sure she had broken her back.
-At the hospital the doctors discovered mononucleosis and seriously infected tonsils that needed to be removed.
-She concluded her litany: “Finals begin tomorrow and I just don’t know what to do, Daddy!”
+At the hospital they had discovered mononucleosis and seriously infected tonsils that needed to be removed.
+She concluded her “organ recital” litany: “Finals begin tomorrow and I just don’t know what to do, Daddy!”

-Frankly, I was touched that my intelligent young daughter believed that if she could just share her litany of woes with me and tap into the vast resources of my wisdom, I would tell her what to do when she did not know what to do.
+Frankly, I was touched that my very intelligent young daughter believed that if she could just share her litany of woes and tap into the vast resources of my wisdom I could tell her what to do when she did not know what to do.